wachin/adb-send-files/README.md

 Now yo need to see what do you want to do

+## To send files from Linux to Android
+ Clic in:

+adb-push-from-Linux-to-Android.sh

+## To send files from  Android to Linux
+Clic in:

+adb-pull-from-Android-to-Linux.sh

+## To send files from Linux to Android micro SD Card
+ Clic in:

+adb-push-from-Linux-to-AndroidSD.sh

+## To send files from  Android micro SD Card to Linux
+Clic in:

+adb-pull-from-AndroidSD-to-Linux.sh

 # Manually open clex file manager to execute scripts (optional)
+Perhaps you want to do this.
 Open your Linux File Manager and navigate to this folder:

 **adb-send-files**